-The Proposed Scheme is hydrologically connected to Dublin Bay via the River Tolka, Liffey Estuary Upper and the Royal Canal, as well as a network of interconnecting and established surface or combined sewer/surface water pipes.
-The general proposed construction works within the footprint of the Proposed Scheme largely include works to existing pavements and road surfaces, and proposed drainage works.
-The construction of the culvert extension at the Tolka Bridge, Road widening of the N3 with an extension of the existing Mill Road Bridge, and the construction of pedestrian ramps accessing the N3 from Mill Road will include vegetation clearance, excavations, structural works, and the operation of machinery.
-The potential release of contaminated surface water runoff and / or an accidental spillage or pollution event into any surface water features during construction, or operation, has the potential to affect water quality in the receiving aquatic environment.
+The Proposed Scheme is hydrologically connected to Dublin Bay via the River Tolka, Royal Canal, Claremont Stream and Bachelors Stream and existing surface water drainage pipes which drain to Ringsend WwTP, and subsequently to Dublin Bay.
+The potential release of contaminated surface water runoff and/or an accidental spillage or pollution event into any surface water features during construction, or operation, has the potential to affect water quality in the receiving aquatic environment.

 In a potential worst case scenario, in the absence of mitigation measures, the release of contaminated surface water runoff and/or an accidental spillage or pollution event into any surface water features during construction, or operation, also has the potential to affect mobile SCI bird species and QI mammal species that commute, forage and loaf in Dublin Bay i.e., birds associated with Skerries Islands SPA, Rockabill SPA and Lambay Island SPA, Baldoyle Bay SPA, Ireland's Eye SPA, North Dublin Bay SPA, South Dublin Bay and River Tolka Estuary SPA, Malahide Estuary SPA, Rogerstown Estuary SPA, Howth Head Coast SPA, Dalkey Islands SPA, The Murrough SPA and, marine mammals associated with Rockabill to Dalkey Island SAC and Lambay Island SAC.
-This potential reduction in water quality (either alone or in combination with other pressures on water quality) could result in the degradation of sensitive habitats present within downstream European sites, which in turn would negatively affect the SCI bird species that rely upon these habitats as foraging and/or roosting habitat.
+This potential reduction in water quality (either alone or in-combination with other pressures on water quality) could result in the degradation of sensitive habitats present within downstream European sites, which in turn would negatively affect the SCI bird species that rely upon these habitats as foraging and / or roosting habitat.
 It could also negatively affect the quantity and quality of prey available to SCI and QI populations.
-In a worst case scenario these potential impacts could occur to such a degree that the conservation objectives of the Skerries Islands SPA, Rockabill SPA and Lambay Island SPA, Ireland's Eve SPA, North Dublin Bay SPA, South Dublin Bay and River Tolka Estuary SPA, Baldovle Bay SPA, Malahide Estuary SPA, Rogerstown SPA, Dalkey Islands SPA, Murrough SPA, Rockabill to Dalkey Island SAC and Lambay Island SAC are undermined.
+In a worst-case scenario these potential impacts could occur to such a degree that the conservation objectives of the Skerries Islands SPA, Rockabill SPA and Lambay Island SPA, Ireland's Eye SPA, North Dublin Bay SPA, South Dublin Bay and River Tolka Estuary SPA, Baldoyle Bay SPA, Malahide Estuary SPA, Rogerstown SPA, Dalkey Islands SPA, Murrough SPA, Rockabill to Dalkey Island SAC and Lambay Island SAC are undermined.

-As the Proposed Scheme has the potential to result in habitat degradation and effects on the qualifying/special conservation interest species of European sites as the result of hydrological impacts, there is the potential for in combination effects to occur.
+As the Proposed Scheme has the potential to result in habitat degradation and effects on the qualifying / special conservation interest species of European sites as the result of hydrological impacts, there is the potential for in-combination effects to occur.

-Habitat degradation as a result of introducing/spreading non-native invasive species
+Habitat degradation as a result of introducing / spreading non-native invasive species

-There are five areas of Himalayan balsam Impatiens glandulifera, a species listed on the Third Schedule of the (Birds and Natural Habitats) Regulations present in close proximity to, the Proposed Scheme.
-The desktop review returned records of seven species listed on the Third Schedule of the Birds and Natural Habitats) Regulations, in the vicinity of the Proposed Scheme.
-Therefore, there is potential for invasive species to spread or be introduced, during construction and/or routine maintenance / management works, to terrestrial habitat areas in European sites downstream in Dublin Bay via watercourses (i.e. North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA).
-The introduction and/or spread of these invasive species to downstream European sites could potentially result in the degradation of existing habitats present, in particular, coastal habitats not permanently or regularly inundated by seawater.
+Three non-native invasive plant species (giant hogweed Heracleum mantegazzianum, Japanese knotweed Reynoutria japonica and Himalayan balsam Impatiens glandulifera) listed on the Third Schedule of the (Birds and Natural Habitats) Regulations 2011 were recorded as being present within, or in close proximity to, the Proposed Scheme.
+Additionally, the desktop review returned records of five further listed species in the wider study area of the Proposed Scheme, however these species records are present within the grounds of the Botanic Gardens and Royal Canal and are considered to be confined to these locations.
+Therefore, there is potential for invasive species to spread or be introduced, during construction and / or routine maintenance / management works, to terrestrial habitat areas in European sites downstream in Dublin Bay via watercourses (i.e. North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA).
+The introduction and / or spread of these invasive species to downstream European sites could potentially result in the degradation of existing habitats present, in particular, coastal habitats not permanently or regularly inundated by seawater.
 These species may outcompete other native species present, negatively impacting the species composition, diversity and abundance and the physical structural integrity of the habitat.
 This in turn could undermine the conservation objectives of these European sites.